-- No sandals or open toe shoes may be worn in any lab.
+- No sandals or open-toed shoes may be worn in any lab.
 Appropriate footwear must be worn at all times.

-Lab Practices GuidelinesDuring the day labs are tightly scheduled.
-Please cleanup your area and be prepared to leave the lab 10 min. before the next scheduled class.
-The lab instructor may allow you to work in a lab during their class if there is an empty space available.
-However, do not assume space to automatically be available or your request to automatically be honoured.
+Lab Practices GuidelinesDuring the day, labs are tightly scheduled.
+Please clean up your area and be prepared to leave the lab 10 min. before the next scheduled class.
+All lab chairs must be pushed back under the tables before leaving the lab.

 Vandalism is not tolerated.
-Vandalism includes, but is not limited to, any willful and unauthorized: reconfiguration of computers and/or peripherals, alteration of computer files and/or programs, deletion of computer files and/or programs, physical damage to the hardware.
+Vandalism includes, but is not limited to, any willful and unauthorized: reconfiguration of computers and/or peripherals, alteration of computer files and/or programs, deletion of computer files and/or programs, physical damage to equipment.

 Students shall be assigned to a specific laboratory bench location.
 Students are not to switch assigned bench locations without written authorization from the instructor.

-During the laboratory class, the operation and integrity of the computer and associated equipment at each laboratory bench location is the responsibility of the students assigned to that location.
+During the laboratory class, the operation and integrity of the computer and associated equipment at each laboratory bench location is the responsibility of the student assigned to that location.

-Before the scheduled laboratory class, computer set-ups shall be checked for proper operation, on a random basis, by the instructor and/or laboratory technician.
-After checking, the laboratory shall be locked prior to and after the scheduled class.
+Before the scheduled laboratory class, computer set-ups may be checked for proper operation, on a random basis, by the instructor and/or laboratory technician.
+After checking, the laboratory may be locked prior to and after the scheduled class.

 For general inquiries, contact Security Services at: